jonathanong/osx-webdev-setup/README.md

 I've tried to use Ubuntu, but unfortunately it's just not as user friendly as OS X.
 I wish to make one for Ubuntu eventually once I figure it out.

-Note: this is all from memory and will be revised once I get a new Mac or reformat this one.
-Clarifications and PRs are welcomed.

 ## Goals

 - Never use `sudo`.
 Once you run a command with `sudo`, future commands are probably gonna be fucked up as well.